 Masks & Face Coverings

-All Student and Staff are required to wear masks or face coverings while inside any school buildings except when eating or drinking.
+All Students and Staff are required to wear masks or face coverings while inside any school buildings except when eating or drinking.

 All students from pre-school through twelfth grade and all Staff are required to wear face coverings or masks when inside our schools, at any school function that takes place indoors, and on school transportation.